- Should AT be considered for all infants and toddlers with disabilities?

-- Who makes the decision if an infant or toddler needs assistive technology devices or services?
+- Who decides if an infant or toddler needs AT devices or services?

 The IFSP team makes the decision based on assessment results.
 Decision-making is a team process that should reflect multidisciplinary involvement.
 The IFSP team should include the parent and persons with experience in providing AT devices and services.
 The team must include the resource coordinator and other team members as appropriate.

-- What are critical components of an AT assessment?
+- What are the critical components of an AT Assessment?

-An assistive technology assessment should be a systematic process to ensure that decisions regarding the selection of AT devices are based on information regarding the child’s abilities, needs, environments, activities, and routines.
-The AT assessment process includes a team approach, assessment of daily activities and routines, and is ongoing in nature.
-Although most AT assessments are not standardized, the assessment process should be replicable and use a framework for effective decision-making.
+An AT Assessment should be a systematic process to ensure that decisions regarding the selection of AT devices are based on information regarding the child’s abilities, needs, environments, activities, and routines.
+The AT Assessment process includes a team approach, assessment of daily activities and routines, and is ongoing in nature.
+Although most AT Assessments are not standardized, the assessment process should be replicable and use a framework for effective decision-making.

 - What is the role of parents in the assessment process?